microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 end
 ```

 'MyUITestTarget' should be the name of the target for your XCUITests.
+If you're unsure of what your test target is called,
-If you're unsure, you can run
+you can run
 ```shell
 $ xcodebuild -list
 ```